jtesta/ssh-audit/README.md

  - Expanded filter of CBC ciphers to flag for the Terrapin vulnerability.
 It now includes more rarely found ciphers.
  - Color output is disabled if the `NO_COLOR` environment variable is set (see https://no-color.org/).
  - Fixed parsing of ecdsa-sha2-nistp* CA signatures on host keys.
 Additionally, they are now flagged as potentially back-doored, just as standard host keys are.
+ - The built-in man page (`-m`, `--manual`) is now available on Docker, PyPI, and Snap builds, in addition to the Windows build.

 ### v3.1.0 (2023-12-20)
  - Added test for the Terrapin message prefix truncation vulnerability ([CVE-2023-48795](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-48795)).